airbytehq/airbyte/airbyte-integrations/connectors/source-picqer/README.md

 Visit `https://picqer.com/en/api` for API documentation

 ## Authentication setup

-Teamwork uses basic http auth that uses username and password Your default login username and password could be used as secrets, ref: `https://picqer.com/en/api#h-authentication`
+Picqer user basic http for its authentication, follow the [API documentation](https://picqer.com/en/api/) and visit settings page to get your api key.
+Configure the API key as your username and leave password field as blank

 ## Usage
 There are multiple ways to use this connector: